markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.6.6 =
+- Bugfix: Process: fix issue that caused some footnotes to not be processed, thanks to @docteurfitness bug report.

 = 2.6.5 =
 - Bugfix: Editor buttons: debug button by reverting name change in PHP file while JS file and HTML template remained unsynced, thanks to @gova bug report.
 - Bugfix: Hooks: default-disable the_excerpt hook with respect to theme-specific excerpt handling, thanks to @mmallett bug reports.